ryzenpay/ryzen.rip/README.md

 ##nginx
 to make nginx show directory in browser, add the following in the location block:
 `        autoindex on;`
+to make the files show in browser rather than prompting to download, add the following to the location block:
+`add_header Content-Type text/plain;`

 ##sync script
 the sync script `sync` is the same script ran on my server to keep content on the server up to date with the github